-Pancakes taste great in any shape, even a plain old circle.
-But they’re even yummier when they have crazy designs.
+Pancakes taste great in any shape, but they’re even yummier when they have crazy designs.
 The folks at 10MinuteMath made a tool that spins out pancake batter the same way as one of our favorite toys, Spirograph.
 In Spirograph, you stick your pencil into a hole in a flat wheel with teeth (a “gear”); as you turn the gear inside a bigger ring, your pencil draws really cool, spirally shapes.
-If the gear doesn’t come back to its exact starting spot, it has to go around again and again, making new layers of loops.
 The “Pangraph” pancake gadget has a gear that goes around the inside of a ring, pouring the batter in the same loopy lines…and then you get to eat your art!

 Wee ones: If you’ve poured 4 loops of batter, then squirt 1 more, how many loops have you made?

 Little kids: If your spirocake has 2 overlapping circles, what’s the biggest number of places the lines can cross?
 Bonus: If you put chocolate chips on each “petal” of your 8-petal spirocake, and you’re on the 5th one, which petal will you land on if you add 5 more chips?

 Big kids: If an 8-toothed gear rolls around inside a 40-toothed ring, how many times will it spin to come back to its starting point?
 Bonus: What if the ring has 44 teeth?
 How many times will the little wheel spin to end up at the beginning?

 Wee ones: 5 loops of batter.

 Little kids: In 2 places.
 Bonus: You’ll be back on the 2nd petal, since the first 3 chips will land on 6, 7 and 8, then the 4th will land on petal 1.